 - Gluten-Free Flour - Any 1:1 gluten-free flour mix should work.
 This is my personal favorite.
-I think it has the best flour taste, and is truly a 1:1 substitute.
-It's available at most grocery stores too!
+I think it tastes like all-purpose flour and it works just like it.
+It is truly a 1:1 substitute.

-- Maple Crystals - One of my all-time favorite plant based sweeteners to bake with is Maple Crystals.
+- Maple Crystals - One of my all-time favorite natural sweeteners to bake with is Maple Crystals.
+Maple crystals come from pure maple syrup and just have the liquid removed.
 They work just like cane sugar, and they are loaded with nutrients.
-I like to get mine from Wilderness poets, because you can buy them in bulk for a more affordable price.
-As always, my code: "VEGAN10" gets you $10 off your purchase!
+I like to get mine from Wilderness Poets because you can buy them in bulk for a more affordable price.
+As always, my code: "NATURALVEGAN" gets you $10 off your purchase!

 - Coconut Butter - (IMPORTANT) When baking with coconut butter, it is super important that you use runny and smooth coconut butter.
-If it is dry and crumbly, it will not work.
+Usually, if you store it in a warm place this is not a problem.
+If your coconut butter is solid you can reheat it in 10-second intervals until it's a liquid.
+If it is still dry and crumbly, it will not work correctly.
 I recommend using a brand new jar of coconut butter, and heating it then mixing it until it is smooth and creamy.
-If you use an old jar, you can make it creamy again by adding a bit of cold pressed coconut oil and mixing it until smooth again (you may still need to heat it).
+If you use an old jar, you can make it creamy again by adding a bit of cold-pressed coconut oil and mixing it until smooth again.

-- Pure Rum Extract - This may be an unpopular opinion, but rum extract is the key flavor in eggnog, not nutmeg.
-Don't get me wrong, nutmeg is important, but I think rum extract is most important.
-Make sure to use a high quality and pure rum extract to avoid any artificial flavors or colors.
+- Pure Rum Extract - Rum extract is the key flavor in eggnog so it's super important to include this ingredient.
+Make sure to use a high-quality and pure rum extract to avoid any artificial flavors or colors.

 How To Make These Vegan Eggnog Cookies: